 Your risk of breast cancer will depend on how much alcohol you tend to drink.
 The more alcohol you drink regularly, the more likely you are to develop breast cancer at some point in your life.
 Even drinking just one drink a day can increase risk.

 The graph below shows how many women out of 50 will develop breast cancer in their lifetime, depending on how many units of alcohol they drink.
-Find out more about units in the next section.
+Find out more about units.

 - In a group of 50 women who do not drink, about six will probably develop breast cancer in their lifetime.
 Find out how age affects breast cancer risk.

 - But in a group of 50 women who drink two units of alcohol a day (for example, a standard glass of wine), about seven will develop breast cancer in their lifetime

 - So drinking two units a day causes one extra women out of every 50 to develop breast cancer

 You can keep your risk of breast cancer at a lower level by drinking less alcohol over your life.